TrellixVulnTeam/swahilipython_SCMU/Doc/howto/unicode.rst

 two different kinds of strings.
 There is no automatic encoding or decoding: if you do e.g. ``str + bytes``, a :exc:`TypeError` will be raised.

-When using data coming from a web browser or some other untrusted source, a common technique is to check for illegal characters in a string before using the string in a generated command line or storing it in a database.
+When using data coming kutoka a web browser or some other untrusted source, a common technique is to check for illegal characters in a string before using the string in a generated command line or storing it in a database.
 If you're doing this, be careful to check the decoded string, not the encoded bytes data;